• Home

 For those of us that go to visit family, especially in smaller villages, August is often the best time to be there.
 In my small mountain village in Puglia there are feste and concerts, my friends and relatives have time off work, and those who have moved away for work come back to visit.
 This is why I go in summer.

-Roma will have a decreased amount of Romans for the 2 weeks around Ferragosto (link to post) Aug 15th.
+Roma will have a decreased amount of Romans for the 2 weeks around Ferragosto Aug 15th.
 Many Romans head to ‘la spiaggia’ so it will be less crowded with fewer cars on the road.
 Office and public workers are off or have decreased working hours.
 A lot of smaller businesses are closed as well.
 Do not worry, there will be more than enough restaurants open that nobody will starve.
 August 15th is a national holiday, so definitely avoid travel on that particular day.
 Public transportation will be reduced and nearly everything will be closed.
 Museums and cultural sites will be open.
 July is actually more crowded than August.
-Read the post Chiuso per Ferie.
+For more info on this, read the post Chiuso per Ferie.

 I visit Roma for a few days every summer at the beginning or end of my trip to Puglia and consider myself quite the expert on managing the intense heat and crowds.
 Here are my tips for surviving summer in Roma: